The 2020 Israel Ride is postponed to 2021: scheduled for October 19 – 26, 2021. Registration for 2021 is now open.

-We’re thrilled to announce the 2020 Virtual Israel Ride, an engaging series of programming, independent riding, incentives, and fundraising to bring our community together and support the crucial work of our two amazing beneficiaries, the Arava Institute and Hazon.
-The Arava Institute and Hazon still count on the money raised each year from the Israel Ride.
-Their work pursuing environmental justice and peace-building is more important than ever.
+We’re thrilled that the 2020 Virtual Israel Ride — an engaging series of programming, independent riding, incentives, and fundraising to bring our community together and support the crucial work of our two amazing beneficiaries, the Arava Institute and Hazon — was such a success.
+The Arava Institute and Hazon count on the money raised each year from the Israel Ride.
+Their work pursuing environmental justice and peace-building is more important than ever, and we’re glad that we were still able to support them in 2020.

 Please see updates below on what our beneficiaries are doing at this time.
 This year has brought much uncertainty, but one thing that’s certain is these two organizations have a crucial place in building a sustainable world, now, today, and in the future.
 We are especially proud of the support they are providing to those who are most impacted during times like these.